Dr. Pampee Young

 Chief Medical Officer, American Red Cross

-An increased need
+An increased need for blood donors

 Some types of chemotherapy can damage bone marrow, reducing red blood cell and platelet production.
 Other times, the cancer itself or surgical procedures cause the problem.
 Blood products are often needed.
 In fact, someone undergoing cancer treatment requires five units of blood every minute.

 A loved one’s cancer diagnosis often makes families and friends feel helpless.
-That’s why giving blood and platelets is so important.
+Therefore, giving blood and platelets is so important.
 When someone donates blood or platelets, they are helping to give patients and their families time, resources, and the hope they need to fight back.
 And by donating, individuals can feel empowered that they are doing something meaningful to help.

 The need for blood in cancer treatments is an important and untold story.
 People can help and make a meaningful difference in the lives of patients and their families by giving blood or platelets.
 Cancer can take so much from those affected by it.
 Individuals can honor their loved ones by making a blood or platelet donation.

 Giving blood is quick and easy.
 In fact, the whole process takes only about an hour, and only about 10 minutes of that time is spent on the donation bed.
 With an hour of time, blood donors can help give a lifetime to someone fighting cancer.